Miles: ≈2 miles one way (we did 1.3 miles RT)

 Elevation Gain/Highest: 115ft/4593ft

-Map: USGS Five Mile Valley, my GAIA
+Map: USGS Five Mile Valley

 Favorite Eats After Hike: Pack A Cooler